-1 Peter 5:5b-6 (NIV) "All of you, clothe yourselves with humility toward one another, because, 'God opposes the proud but gives grace to the humble.'
+1 Peter 5:5b-6 (NIV 1984) "All of you, clothe yourselves with humility toward one another, because, 'God opposes the proud but gives grace to the humble.'
 Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time."

-Less than three hours after I posted last week's devotion on pride (if you haven't read it, at least read the title, it will make this story much more entertaining), I was outside preparing to vacuum out our van.
+Less than three hours after I posted last week's devotion on pride (if you haven't read it, at least read the title, it will make this story much more entertaining), I was outside vacuuming out our van.
 My son approached me and asked if I would try out his new "sweet" shoes, aka: Heelys.

 In my humility, I told him, "Give me those goofy shoes with wheels and I'll show you how it's done son."
-As I tied the laces while humming "Footloose", I recalled my roller-skating glory days to my nine-year-old.
-I told him how I won the limbo championship, danced the hokey-pokey, and how I used to skate backwards to, "Old Time Rock-n-Roll".
+As I tied the laces while humming "Footloose," I recalled my roller-skating glory days to my nine-year-old.
+I told him how I won the limbo championship, danced the hokey-pokey, and even skated backwards to, "Old Time Rock-n-Roll."

 The word humble (tapeinos) means to make low; to bow.
 The humble person is not concerned with elevating themselves.
 They are not self-centered or concerned about their status.
-Pastor Rick Warren says, "Humility is not thinking less of yourself, but thinking of yourself, less."
+CS Lewis says, "Humility is not thinking less of yourself, but thinking of yourself, less."
 In truth, humility is the ongoing recognition of our position in relation to God.

-A few years ago, as I searched the meaning of "God opposes the proud but gives grace to the humble", the Lord prompted my heart.
-He whispered, "When you are truly humble Hester, you will recognize my place of authority in your life . . . . . this is when you are TEACHABLE."
-Wow God!
-This is absolutely true.
+A few years ago, I searched the meaning of the key verse in 1 Peter, "God opposes the proud but gives grace to the humble."
+The Lord whispered to my heart, "When you are truly humble Hester, you will recognize my place of authority in your life . . . this is when you are TEACHABLE."
+This truth penetrated deeply.
 When I am humble, I am teachable.

-God went on to show me the characteristics of a teachable heart.
-Teachable hearts are attentive to the Lord.
-They are eager to follow His lead and obey His instructions.
-They are willing to receive and respond to His rebuke and discipline.
+God continued to reveal to me characteristics of a teachable heart.
+They are attentive to the Lord, eager to follow His lead, obey His instructions and they are also willing to receive and respond to His rebuke and discipline.

 An unknown author says it this way, "Jesus was a walking scalpel, set upon the earth with love and deft wisdom to prune away the hate and the pride and the poison out of your human heart and mine; if we will let Him."

-- I teach you how to put others before yourself because that is what Christ did.
+- I teach you to put others before yourself because that is what Christ did.

 - I teach you to apologize when you are wrong because you are willing to admit your mistakes.